Last update 5/2/2024

 Guitar Maintenance, what is it exactly?
-The dictionary (the one we use, anyways) has several definitions for the word ‘maintenance’.
-In particular, it is defined as ‘the upkeep of property or equipment’.
+The dictionary (the one we use, anyway) has several definitions for the word ‘maintenance.’
+How to maintain your guitar is defined as ‘the upkeep of property or equipment.’
 You need to take care of your guitar.

 But what exactly does it mean to perform proper guitar maintenance?
 And is it something you can do by yourself?
 It means quite a few things actually, and yes – you can without spending a ton of time or money.
-Let’s take a brief look at some tips to keep your guitar in the best possible condition.
+Let’s briefly examine some tips to keep your guitar in the best possible condition.

 Keeping a relatively fresh set of strings on your guitar does a couple of things.
 First off, it helps to keep dirt and grime from building up on your fretboard (more on this one a little later)

 Secondly, it will keep your tone in tip-top shape as strings tend to lose their brightness over time, regardless of how much you may wipe your guitar down after you play.

 Yeah, some guitar players may like the thicker and warmer sound from a set of strings that have some playing time on them, but there will come a point where all of the bite and life will end up missing from your sound.

 Whether you are playing for your enjoyment in your guitar practice space or dripping sweat all over your ax from playing some intense gigs, maintaining your guitar’s finish by giving your guitar a good wipe down and cleaning is imperative.

 I’ve always wanted to smash a guitar over someone’s head.
 You just can’t do that with a piano – Elton John